sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 ReadRight:
     LDA CNTRLRONE     ; load either a 0 or a 1
     AND #%00000001    ; AND with binary 1
-    BEQ EndReadRight  ; if we don’t use a CMP operation before BEQ, it will branch if the value is equal to zero
+    CMP #0
+    BEQ EndReadRight  ; branch to the end of the subroutine if button wasn't pressed

     ; Translate right

 EndReadRight:
 ```

-<sub>**Code Block 9**: This of this as an if-statement checking for a button press that will `return` right away if there wasn't an actual press detected.</sub>
+<sub>**Code Block 9**: This of this as an `if`-statement checking for a button press that would `return` right away if there wasn't an actual press detected.</sub>

 Nice.
-Now, we perform the same steps to move all of the cassette sprites to the right as we did with the banner:
+Now, we perform the same steps to move all of the cassette tiles involved in making our sprite to the right as we did with the banner:

-1. Load the horizontal location of the current sprite, starting at the location of the first sprite in the sequence (in this case, `$0303`, labelled as `CASSETTE_TILE`), offset by the value stored in the x register.
+1. Load the horizontal location of the current tile, starting at the location of the first tile in the sequence (in this case, `$0303`, labelled as `CASSETTE_TILE`), offset by the value stored in the x register.
 2. Translate to the right by 1 unit by adding 1 to the loaded value.
 3. Store the incremented value back into the corresponding memory location.
-4. "Skip" four bytes to get to the next sprite's horizontal location until the "cassette size" has been reached.
+4. "Skip" four bytes to get to the next tile's horizontal location until the "cassette size" has been reached.

 In code: